RooneyMcNibNug/rooneymcnibnug.github.io/_drafts/2019-08-29-CentOS7-Wireguard-PiHole.md

 At this point you can feel free to add any community-built ad/tracking blocklists to your Pi-hole config.
 The easiest way to do this from the VM is by adding each URL as a line to the ```/etc/pihole/adlists.list``` file and then updating Gravity with ```pihole -g```.

-Feel free to add [my list](https://raw.githubusercontent.com/RooneyMcNibNug/pihole-stuff/master/SNAFU.txt) if you'd like.
+I recommend seaching for lists you want on sites like [FilterLists](https://filterlists.com/).
+Feel free to add [my list](https://raw.githubusercontent.com/RooneyMcNibNug/pihole-stuff/master/SNAFU.txt) as well, if you'd like.

 ## Final considerations